nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_fhir_examples_1.md

 ## Example response ##

-Example of response to `$getstructuredrecord` operation with `includeAllergies` and `includeEndedAllergies` set to true.
+Example of response to `$getstructuredrecord` operation with `includeAllergies` set, and `includeEndedAllergies` set to true.

 For the purposes of the example it is assumed that there is a single resolved allergy present.